sudoplatform-labs/ffi-tutorials/Wrapper_Java_Kotlin/readme.md

 ## Building the Java Test App
-For standard build processing, a tool such as [Gradel](https://gradle.org) or [Maven](https://maven.apache.org/index.html) will be used to build the Java sources and bundle the requisite libraries.
-However, for the purposes of this tutorial, I wanted to demonstrate each step, so I will perform the build functions manually via the commandline.
+For standard build processing, a tool such as [Gradle](https://gradle.org) or [Maven](https://maven.apache.org/index.html) will be used to build the Java sources and bundle the requisite libraries.
+However, for the purposes of this tutorial, I wanted to demonstrate each step, so I will perform the build functions manually via the command line.
 To begin, please go into the *java* directory where the TestApp.java file is located.

 To build and run the Java test app, the following dependencies must added to the bundle.
 Please copy the following to *./java*:

 1. **Java Native Access (JNA):** JNA provides some native code that enable Java apps to run more effectively on a specific platforms.
-To do this, please [download](https://mvnrepository.com/artifact/net.java.dev.jna/jna/5.13.0) and copy *jna-5.13.0.jar* into *./java*.
+To do this, please copy *jna-5.13.0.jar* (previously downloaded) into *./java*.
 2. **Kotlin Standard Library** The Kotlin Standard Library contains the basic code necessary to run Kotlin bytecode and to do so in a Java environment.
 To do this, please [download](https://mvnrepository.com/artifact/org.jetbrains.kotlin/kotlin-stdlib-jdk8/1.8.21) and copy *kotlin-stdlib-1.8.21.jar* into *./java*.
 3. **Library for uniffi** the dynamically-linked library for uniffi support has been built and is located in *./library/target/debug*.
 Please copy *liblibrary.dylib* to *./java* and rename it to *libuniffi_library.dylib*.
 (NOTE:  The renaming step is due to a naming issue with the uniffi build process and will be corrected in an upcoming version of uniffi.)
 4. **Kotlin JAR File For The Rust Library** the Kotline JAR file created from the Rust library and Kotlin wrapper has been built and is located in *./library/target/debug*.
 Please copy *library.lib* to *./java*.

-To build the Java test app, please execute the following (from the commandline):
+To build the Java test app, please execute the following (via the command line) from within *./java*:

 ```javac -cp library.jar TestApp.java```